jakobhaervig/openfoam-docker-vscode-workflow/README.md

 ![](associate-file-extensions.gif)

 ## 3. Start Docker container
-First, make sure Docker is running and you've build a Docker image container your OpenFOAM installation by following [github.com/jakobhaervig/openfoam-dockerfiles](https://github.com/jakobhaervig/openfoam-dockerfiles).
+First, make sure Docker is running and you've build a Docker image containing your OpenFOAM installation by following [github.com/jakobhaervig/openfoam-dockerfiles](https://github.com/jakobhaervig/openfoam-dockerfiles).

 Next, start a terminal in VS Code and run the following command to start a Docker container: